localpreservation/localpreservation.github.io/2016-ncptt-media-grant.md

 One important model for the Local Preservation School is the Course-in-a-Box template created by Peer 2 Peer University (P2PU) (a nonprofit with a strong track record of developing open online courses) to facilitate the process of creating new courses.
 This project draws additional support from the resources and documentation created by the General Services Administration 18F program.
 18F is clearly documenting the process of creating open source projects and illustrating the way in which open source can provide the basis for collaboration between private and public sector partners across the country.

-### Teaching open tools and approaches for collaboration
+### Disseminating  open source tools and approaches

 Preservation organizations already make community outreach and education a core part of their approach.
 Examples of Preservation 101 courses and workshops can be found in [Minnesota](http://www.mnpreservation.org/resources-page/preservation-guides/), [Oregon](http://www.oregon.gov/oprd/HCD/SHPO/docs/2012OMSConf/MS_4_HP101.pdf), and [New York](http://www.preservationbuffaloniagara.org/files/documents/Preservation_101/Preservation_101_for_Web_SHPO_w_logos.pdf) just to name a few.
-Unfortunately, many preservationists continue to rely on presentation formats (like PDF documents or proprietary webinar and learning management systems) that are increasingly difficult to use as more and more internet users are switching to mobile devices.
+Unfortunately, many preservationists continue to rely on presentation formats (like PDF documents or proprietary webinar and learning management systems) that have limited effectiveness as online educational resources.

 It disseminates preservation technology in to ways:
 - By engaging professional and experienced volunteers in the process of developing lessons, commenting and contributing to lessons through social media and open-source publishing tools.